17 Ancient Metagenomic Pipelines

 Note

-Typically you will look at the General Statistics table to get a rough overview of the pipeline run.
-If you hover your cursor over the column headers, you can see which tool the column’s numbers came from, however generally the columns go in order of left to right, where the left most columns are from earlier in the pipeline run (e.g. removing adapters), to variant calling statistics (e.g. number of variants called).
-You can also configure which columns to display using the Configure columns button.
-It’s important to note that in MultiQC tables, you may have duplicate rows from the same library or sample.
-This is due to MultiQC trying to squish in as many statistics from as many steps of the pipeline as possible (for example, statistics on each of a pair of FASTQ files, and then statistics on the single merged and mapped BAM file), so you should play around with the column configuration to help you visualise the best way to initially evaluate your data.
+It’s important to note that in MultiQC tables, we may have duplicate rows from the same library or sample.
+This is due to MultiQC trying to squish in as many statistics from as many steps of the pipeline as possible (for example, statistics on each of a pair of FASTQ files, and then statistics on the single merged and mapped BAM file), so we should play around with the column configuration to help we visualise the best way to initially evaluate our data.

 The following questions are by no means comprehensive, but rather represent the ‘typical’ questions the nf-core/eager developers asked of their own data and reports.
-However they can act as a good framework for thinking critically about your own results.
+However they can act as a good framework for thinking critically about our own results.

-18.3.3.2.1 General Stats Table
+General Stats Table

 • Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?

-• Does ClusterFactor or ‘% Dups’ look high (e.g. >2 or >10% respectively - high values suggesting over-amplified or badly preserved samples i.e. low complexity; note that genome-enrichment libraries may by their nature look higher).
+• Does ClusterFactor or ‘% Dups’ look high (e.g. >2 or >10% respectively - high values suggesting over-amplified or badly preserved samples i.e. low complexity; note that genome-enrichment libraries may by their nature look higher)

 • Do median read lengths look relatively low (normally <= 100 bp) indicating typically fragmented aDNA?